kaibuster/GenM8/README.txt

 6             Up                F#1
 7             Down              G-1

-Shouts out to robherc KV5ROB and MaderDash for the mentorship and knowledge, this code wouldn't be possible without them and m8 users Okyeron & Avrilcadabra for researching/providing the data sheet above.
+Shouts out to robhercKV5ROB and MaderDash for the mentorship and knowledge, this code wouldn't be possible without them and m8 users Okyeron & Avrilcadabra for researching/providing the data sheet above.